meetgoat/emily-carr-email-templates/README.md

 - [ECU - Email Template 2](https://us20.admin.mailchimp.com/templates/edit?id=10000167)
 - [ECU - Email Template 3](https://us20.admin.mailchimp.com/templates/edit?id=10000171)

-If you're only editing the template, you won't need to reference the template language, only the template merge tags.
+If you're only editing the template, you won't need to reference any of the template languages, only the MailChimp template merge tags.

 # Development

-This templating system uses the [Twig](https://twig.symfony.com/) template engine.
+This development template system uses the [Twig](https://twig.symfony.com/) template engine.
 To use this repository, follow these steps:

-1. `git clone` this repository
+1. Install this repository with `git clone`
+2. Run `composer install`
-2. Create and edit your templates as direct children in the `templates` directory.
+2. Create and edit your templates in the `templates` directory
-3. Run `php index.php` to generate your templates.
+3. Run `php index.php` in your template directory to generate your HTML templates.

 You should now see your rendered templates in the `dist` folder.
 Copy and paste these templates into Mailchimp for usage.